 What are the advantages of pre-exhaustion vs. post exhaustion supersets?
 They both can add muscle and definition to your body in a short amount of time.
 A superset involves performing one exercise right after the other with no rest between the sets.
 Basic supersets involve two (or more) exercises from opposing muscle groups.
 Examples include biceps with triceps or bench press with barbell rows.

 However, when discussing pre-exhaustion and post-exhaustion, the superset targets the same muscle groups.
 You train muscle groups in either a single or multi-joint exercise.
 Then you immediately train with the opposite (single or multi-joint) exercise.

 Doing so forces the target muscle to work beyond its normal capability.
-You stress the target muscle before (pre) the second exercise or after (post) as the second exercise in the superset.
-Also, many people read: How Chest Exercises Are Performed Within Popular Workout Programs.
+You stress the target muscle before (pre) the second exercise or after (post) as the superset’s second exercise.

 How pre-exhaustion supersets training works